ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 The concept here is that each instance of a controller is a specific instance of the experiment on a set of vials.
 In the simplest case one experiment with a given set of configuration parameters is run on all vials on the box.
-The eVolver accepts a list of controllers, which can represent either distinct experiment logic on separate vials, or distinctly configured instances of the same experiment on separate vials.
+The eVOLVER accepts a list of controllers, which can represent either distinct experiment logic on separate vials, or distinctly configured instances of the same experiment on separate vials.
 Their ``control`` methods are run in order during the control loop (wee :doc:`/concepts` for more details on experiment